williambdean/williambdean.github.io/docs/blog/posts/2024/pymc-marketing-strategy-pattern.md

 ## Summary

-By defining a common function signature and interface, we get flexibility and ease addition of new functions without the need to update existing code.
+By defining a common function signature for all adstock and saturation functions, we get flexibility and ease addition of new functions without the need to update existing code.

 This breaks down the process into two steps: